dornik/dornik.github.io/_pages/about.md

 I am a postdoctoral research fellow at the [Robotics and Embodied Artificial Intelligence Lab (REAL)](https://real.stanford.edu/) at Stanford University and Columbia University, working with [Shuran Song](https://shurans.github.io/).

 My research focuses on perception and learning of geometrical and physical principles for state estimation, dynamics prediction and manipulation.
-Through these capabilities, I want to enable robots to adapt to novel situations and learn from interactions with their environment.
+Through these capabilities, my aim is to enable robots to adapt to novel situations and learn from interactions with their environment.